hypercube1024/firefly/_docs/tcp-server-and-client.md

 ```
 1. Use the `onAcceptAsync` method to accept tcp connection.
 2. Use the `connectAsync` method to establish a tcp connection to the server.
-3. Lauch a coroutine and write data in a loop.
+3. Lauch a coroutine and read data in a loop.
+4. Write data in a loop.